charlesANC/PySciScrapping/README.md

 # How to use it

-use: 'python scrapping.py input [output]'
+use: 'python scrapping.py input [output]'.

 Where:

-    input   - A CSV file exported from PoP. output  - Optional, a name for the output file.
+    input   - A CSV file exported from PoP.

+    output  - Optional, a name for the output file.
 Will be used 'Output_'+input if omited.